QiuYukang/5G-LENA/README.md

 We try to keep in sync with the latest advancements in ns-3-dev.
 By the version 1.0, we have upstreamed all our patches to ns-3-dev, making our module independent from the ns-3 version used.
+Since the version 1.3, for each NR release we will recommend which ns-3 release to use.

 ### Brand new installation of ns-3-dev repository